Your AI agent knows everything about you.

 -H "Content-Type: application/json" \

--d '{"proof": "...", "claim": {"attribute": "age_over_21"}}'
+-d '{"proof": "...", "claim": {"attribute": "age_over_21", "value": true}}'

 Information = records + relationships.